openstack/horizon/doc/source/install/system-requirements.rst

 * All other services are optional.
   Horizon supports the following services as of the Stein release.
-  If the keystone endpoint for a service is configured, horizon detects it and enables its support automatically.
+  If the keystone endpoint for a service is configured, Horizon detects it and enables its support automatically.

   * `cinder <https://docs.openstack.org/cinder/latest/>`_: Block Storage
   * `glance <https://docs.openstack.org/glance/latest/>`_: Image Management